 Mike graduated from Denton High School in 1962 and from North Texas State University in 1966 with a BA in Government, minor in History and English.
 Mike went on to attend the University of Texas Law School where he served as an associate editor of the Texas Law Review.
 Upon graduation from law school, Mike was going to be a briefing attorney in the Texas Supreme Court, but chose to come back to Denton upon his father's early passing in order to help care for his mother and younger siblings.

 Mike is admitted to practice in all Texas state courts, the US District Court for the Eastern District of Texas, the US Fifth Circuit Court of Appeals, and the US Supreme Court.
 He is a past president of the Denton County Bar Association.

-After over 40 years of exceptional trial and appellate work, Mike focuses most of his time on mediations.
+As of 2019, Mike has achieved the mark of distinction of practicing law for 50 years.
+After a career of exceptional trial and appellate work, Mike focuses most of his time on mediations and arbitrations.
 He also likes working with Adam on appeals.

 University of Texas School of Law, Austin, Texas

 Doctor of Jurisprudence, 1969